Configure element styles

 • The Style Tab handles the layout (the box model: margins, padding, width).

-• The General Tab handles the component details (specific theme overrides like font family or primary color).
+• The General Tab handles the content details (specific theme overrides like font family or primary color).

 Does padding affect the background color?

 Yes.
 If you set a background color, it will fill the area included in the padding.
-If you want space outside the background color, you would typically need a margin (which is handled by the element’s placement in the layout).
+If you want space outside the background color, you typically need to adjust the element’s placement in the layout using columns.

 If I change the Global Theme, will my customized elements change?